johnnovak/johnnovak.site/blog/_posts/2016-09-21-what-every-coder-should-know-about-gamma.md

 shades would be represented with the same precision.
-If we encoded our original image with such a greyscale that is *perceptually linear*, but consequently *non-linear* in terms of emitted light intensity, and that non-linearity would match that of our human eyes, we'd get the exact same greyscale image we have already seen in Figure 2:
+If we encoded our original image with such a greyscale that is *perceptually linear*, but consequently *non-linear* in terms of emitted light intensity, and that non-linearity would match that of the human vision, we'd get the exact same greyscale image we have already seen in Figure 2:

 {% include image.html name="gamma-ramp32.png" alt="" caption="Figure 5 &mdash; Ideal smooth greyscale represented with 32 perceptually-linear greyscale values" width="100%" %}